oracle/terraform-provider-oci/website/docs/r/dns_resolver.html.markdown

 Updates the specified resolver with your new information.

 Note: Resolvers are associated with VCNs and created when a VCN is created.
-Wait until created VCN's state shows as Available in OCI console before updating DNS resolver properties.
+Wait until the created VCN's state shows as Available in the OCI Console before updating DNS resolver properties.
-Also a VCN cannot be deleted while its resolver has resolver endpoints.
-Additionally a resolver endpoint cannot be deleted if it is referenced in the resolver's rules.
-To remove the rules from a resolver user needs to update the resolver resource.
-Since DNS Resolver gets deleted when VCN is deleted there is no support for Delete for DNS Resolver.
+A VCN cannot be deleted while its resolver has resolver endpoints.
+Additionally, a resolver endpoint cannot be deleted if it is referenced in the resolver's rules.
+To remove rules from a resolver, update the resolver resource.

+Destroy behavior: This resource does not delete the underlying DNS Resolver.
+The resolver itself is deleted only when the attached VCN is deleted.
+When this Terraform resource is destroyed, managed properties on the resolver (for example, attached views and rules) are cleared so the VCN can be deleted.

+Default view behavior on VCN delete: If the resolver's default view contains customer-created zones, deleting the VCN (which deletes the resolver) can convert that default view into a non-protected regular view.
+That view may persist even if it was never imported into Terraform state.
+To avoid orphaned resources, either delete the zones from the default view before deleting the VCN, or plan to clean up the resulting view afterward.

 ## Example Usage